phanumat/Documentation/smartapp-developers-guide/anatomy-and-life-cycle-of-a-smartapp.rst

 Solution Module SmartApps
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-These apps exist within the dashboard of the SmartThings app interface, and are containers for other SmartApps.
+These apps exist within the dashboard of the PEA HiVE app interface, and are containers for other SmartApps.
 The idea behind Solution Module
 SmartApps is to combine SmartApps that, in the real world, intuitively